vendelal/wine-guide/source/index.html.markdown

 **Buy these:** Less expensive Barolos can be really tasty and sound fancy.

-A recommendation from Anna for a good California Cabernet Sauvignon: Avalon $10.99

 <h1 class="section-title">
   <img src="images/wine-glass-white.png" class="sketch" width="100px" />
   Whites